NUBIC/ncs_navigator_deployment/chef/cookbooks/cas/README.md

 The apache recipe assumes that the CAS server and proxy callbacks are accessible via the same IP address.

+The `devenv` recipe depends on the `ssl_certificates` cookbook.
+It also expects to find a `vagrant` key in the node's configuration, and will abort if no such key is found.

 Attributes
 ==========